All Episodes

 They would what?

-And would that show up in Obama's dead presidential daily briefing that they made fun of him for being weak and stupid?
+And would that show up in Obama's presidential daily briefing that they made fun of him for being weak and stupid?

-I don't know if you'd actually noticed that in the briefing.
+I don't know if you'd have to.

 I don't think they included that one.

-You're you're saying the Russians were openly mocking the United States and Obama over their stupidity on this deal.
+You're saying the Russians were openly mocking the United States and Obama over their stupidity on this deal.

-All right, we're gonna have more tonight on Hannity, and this is now the walls are beginning to cave in on Uranium One and on the Russian dossier.
+And this is now the walls are beginning to cave in on Uranium One and on the Russian dossier.

 And as I've been predicting, it's now coming tumbling down.